 We engage with customers, where appropriate, and support them in adopting more sustainable practices.
 We end banking relationships with customers when they are unwilling or unable to comply with our standards.
 More information about our approach is available in The Introduction to Sustainability Risk Policies (PDF 66KB).

-You can also find further information on our policies in areas such as the environment, climate change, human rights, and modern slavery on the ESG reporting and policies page.
+You can also find further information on our policies in areas such as the environment, climate change, human rights, and modern slavery on the ESG reporting centre page.

 We have reputational and sustainability risk specialists who are responsible for reviewing, implementing and managing our sustainability risk policies as well as our application of the Equator Principles.
 Our global network of more than 75 sustainability risk managers supports the implementation of these policies.